quervyloll/FamilyFunPackAutoDuper/README.md

+Important notes before becoming rich:
+The donkey you are riding must be nametagged
+Turn off no slow on all clients otherwise you won't move You cannot be using lambda client when using this version to ffp

 How to use the auto duper:

 1. If you have FFP installed, remove it and replace with the autodupe mod.